Richard Westbrook: Hypercar (2021–2024)

-With the entrance of Cadillac Racing into the Le Mans Hypercar category, Westbrook would partner Earl Bamber and Alex Lynn in the FIA World Endurance Championship, driving a Cadillac V-Series.R.
-The start of the campaign at Sebring proved to be difficult, as Westbrook collided with the #88 Proton Competition car in Free Practice 2, leaving their car damaged beyond repair and forcing the German team to withdraw from the event.
-Having caused the incident, the Briton and his team were awarded a "stop and hold" penalty for the start of FP3.
+With the entrance of Cadillac Racing into the Le Mans Hypercar category in 2023, Westbrook would partner Earl Bamber and Alex Lynn in the FIA World Endurance Championship, driving a Cadillac V-Series.R.
+The start of the campaign proved difficult, as Westbrook collided with the No. 88 Proton Competition car in Free Practice 2 at the 1000 Miles of Sebring, leaving the Porsche damaged beyond repair and forcing them to withdraw from the event.
+Westbrook bounced back with another overall podium at Le Mans, but was dropped at the end of the year.